Oshlack/Toblerone/README.md

 ![Toblerone](img/logo.png)
 # Toblerone

-Toblerone is a method for detecting internal exon (not first or last) deletions in RNA-seq data.
-It is currently in development, extending the methods described here for acute lymphoblastic leukemia (ALL) focal deletions in IKAROS family zinc finger 1 (IKZF1) : https://github.com/Oshlack/ALL-RNAseq-utility-paper
+Toblerone is a method for detecting exon deltions in RNA-seq data.
+You'll notice in the logo that an e(xon) is missing!

+It is currently in development, extending the methods described here for acute lymphoblastic leukemia (ALL) focal deletions in IKAROS family zinc finger 1 (IKZF1) : https://github.com/Oshlack/ALL-RNAseq-utility-paper.
+Toblerone looks for internal exon (not first or last) deletions.

 Toblerone consists of two key concepts: a specialised transcriptome and a modified pseudoalignment algorithm

 A desktop app is also available for single sample analysis.

 ## Pseudoaligner